ASSESSMENT AND SUPPORT

 Interesting or sophisticated thesis that is clearly conceptualised

-Paragraph points that break the thesis down into chunks and create an overall argument that builds and develops
+Linked paragraph points that break the thesis down into chunks to create an overall argument that builds over the course of the essay.

 What a good one looks like